qantify/e621-grabber/README.md

 Features
 ---
  * Super simple to use
- * Only 1 small serverside script needed
+ * Only 1 small server-side script needed
  * Almost perfect clone of the already loved /u/furbot_
  * Share your weird ass pron with your friends
  * *bruh moment when you realize what you are doing with your life*